-\begin{lemma} A switch operation cannot move a leaf of $G$ from one district to another. \end{lemma} \begin{proof} Let $v\in V(G)$ be a leaf in $G$, and let $u\in V(G)$ be its unique neighbor.
-Suppose, for the sake of contradiction, that a switch moves $v$ from one district to another.
-Then there exists a path $(u,v,w)$ and a $k$-district map $\Pi$ for which \sw$_\Pi(u,v,w)$ is a valid operation.
-However, $v$ is a leaf, and no such path exists.
-The contradiction completes the proof. \end{proof}
+In the remainder of this section we state some simple properties that will be used later. \begin{lemma} A switch operation cannot move a leaf of $G$ from one district to another. \end{lemma} \begin{proof} Let $v\in V(G)$ be a leaf in $G$, and let $u\in V(G)$ be its unique neighbor.
+Since $v$ is a leaf there is no path $(u,v,w)$ and hence there is no valid \sw$_\Pi(u,v,w)$ moving $v$ to another district. \end{proof}